Shlurp/Strudel/info/tutorial/lesson1.md

 ***

-## **The Text Data Section**
+## **The Data Section**

-The Text data section (from now on, Text or Text section) is quite similar to the stack, but it isn't meant to be popped.
+The data section is quite similar to the stack, but it isn't meant to be popped.
 Its main purpose is to hold global variables and strings.